ghostbsd/ghostbsd-build/README.md

 * 20GB of free disk space
 * 4GB of free memory

-Note: GhostBSD 18.06 and earlier releases cannot be used to build ISO.
+Note: GhostBSD 19.09 and later should be used to build ISO.

 ## Initial Setup
 Install the required packages: